viki-org/storm-docker/README.md

     cd storm-docker

-### Building the Docker containers
+### Building the Docker images

 Run the **GNU** `make` command (**NOTE:** Ensure that your version of GNU Make is at least **3.8.2**, because we are using the `.RECIPEPREFIX` feature available since that version).
-The default goal builds the docker containers:
+The default goal builds the Docker images:

     make

-If this is the first time the Docker containers are being built, this script will take some time to complete.
+If this is the first time the Docker images are being built, this script will take some time to complete.

 ### Run the Docker containers